 Don’t pick a spot in your yard for your garden shed where water is going to collect and sit.
 This point is especially true if your shed is going to sitting directly on the ground.

 How much direct sunlight is going to hit your shed?
 Is the afternoon sun going to be beating down broadside turning your shed into a kiln?

-It will heat up the insides as well as unnecessarily age and weather your structure.
+Direct sunlight will heat up the insides as well as unnecessarily age and harm the wall cladding.
 If one side of your shed gets torched by the full sun, you’ll probably be chipping and scraping paint more frequently.

 Shed Plans and DIY